Have you experienced a traumatic event?

 Always on guard

-Your mind works hard to find and feel safe and stable
+Your mind works hard to find safety and feel stable

-Anger unlike anything else you have ever had before
+Anger unlike anything else you have ever felt before

 Nightmares – daymares

 Reliving the trauma and past

 Fog – you don’t know what is going on – you forget everything?

 Loss of interest

 Physical reactions (e.g., heart pounding, trouble breathing, or sweating) when something reminds you of a stressful experience from the past

 Do you avoid activities or situations because they remind you of the past?